lancedb/lancedb/docs/src/basic.md

 !!! info "Under the hood, LanceDB converts the input data into an Apache Arrow table and persists it to disk using the [Lance format](https://www.github.com/lancedb/lance)."

-### Creating an empty table
+### Create an empty table

 Sometimes you may not have the data to insert into the table at creation time.
-In this case, you can create an empty table and specify the schema.
+In this case, you can create an empty table and specify the schema, so that you can add data to the table at a later time (such that it conforms to the schema).

 === "Python"